Slumdog Millionaire: Plot

 In 2004, Jamal, now working as a chaiwala in a call centre, learns that Salim is a high-ranking lieutenant in Javed's crime organisation.
 Jamal confronts Salim, who pleads for forgiveness.
 Jamal then sneaks into Javed's residence and reunites with Latika.
 Although he professes his love for her, she tells him to forget her.
 Despite the refusal, Jamal promises to wait for her every day at five o'clock at Victoria Terminus.
 Attempting to meet him there, Latika is captured by Javed's men, led by Salim.
 He scars her face while driving away.
 Jamal loses contact with Latika and in a final attempt to reach her, he becomes a contestant on Kaun Banega Crorepati, knowing that she watches the show.

-Jamal plays well and becomes popular across India, much to the dismay of the show's host, Prem Kumar.
+Jamal plays well and becomes popular across India, much to the jealousy and dismay of the show's host, Prem Kumar.
 Kumar attempts to trick Jamal by feeding him the wrong answer to the penultimate question; however, Jamal answers correctly.
-When the episode ends, Jamal is arrested and tortured by the police, who suspect him of cheating.
-The police inspector eventually listens to his explanation of how he knew each answer.
-The officer believes Jamal and allows him to return to the show.
+When the episode ends, Jamal is arrested and tortured by police Kumar had subsequently called over, who suspect him of cheating.
+The police inspector eventually believes Jamal's explanations of how he knew each answer, and allows him to return to the show.
 Latika sees that Jamal was arrested on the news.
 Feeling guilty about his past behaviour, Salim gives Latika his phone and car keys, asking her to forgive him.
 After Latika leaves, Salim fills a bathtub with money and sits in it, waiting for Javed to realise what happened.

 For the final ₹2 crore question, Jamal is asked the name of the third musketeer.
 Jamal admits to not knowing the answer and uses his "Phone-A-Friend" lifeline to call Salim because it is the only phone number he knows.
 Latika answers and tells Jamal that she is safe, but does not know the answer.
 Javed hears Latika on the show and realises that Salim betrayed him.
 He and his men break down the bathroom door.
 Salim kills Javed before getting killed by the gang.
 Relieved about Latika, Jamal guesses and picks the first answer, Aramis.
 He is correct and wins the grand prize.
 Jamal and Latika meet on the platform at the train station and kiss.